 The integration of ‘both and’ thinking becomes apparent.
 On one hand, Mindspace is super homely.
 A lounging, relaxed atmosphere fills the spaces through vintage furnishings, shelves spilling over with old books and records, straight out of a Grandmother’s living room.
 This creates a unique charm that sets workspaces such as our shared office space in Shoreditch apart from the traditional corporate environment.

 But, surfacing from the old, a progression into the future is very much felt.
 Mindspace is also very bold, the open set-up is fit with glass-walled private offices, and every corner is treated with a magic touch — pops of color, interesting textures — in a contemporary play on two worlds.

 The selection of art in every location represents our attitude.
 Working with local street artists, we balance important opinion pieces with lighthearted, humorous creations.

 Critical art is hung throughout Mindspace to evoke feelings and thoughts among our members.
 Filled with symbolism and rich imagination, they require interpretation, deep thought, and consideration.
 The critical art at Mindspace is not there to make members feel strange or uncomfortable, but rather to make them stop and think and add a level of depth to their experience here.

 We then light the space with fun and often hilarious work.
 We release the inner-child in our members, with the intention of uplifting their day.
 We want them to laugh and smile, and look on the bright side.

 Coworking is the design thinking of the office real estate industry.
 It is applying an innovative method that has been proven in other industries and that’s what makes it the future of work.
-Or in other words – it’s the Apple, and Starbucks of the office industry.
-How can your organization integrate Design Thinking to optimize the workspace for optimal creativity?
+Or in other words — it’s the Apple, and Starbucks of the office industry.
+How can your organization integrate Design Thinking to create the ultimate creative workspace for optimal creativity?